Defensive Dorking: How to Audit Your Own Website

 Most security breaches don't start with a complex zero-day exploit.
 They start with a simple configuration error that exposes sensitive data to the public internet.
 "Defensive Dorking" is the practice of using Google search operators to audit your own organization.

-Why Audit Your Own Site?
+>> Why Audit Your Own Site?

 Google is constantly crawling your website.
 If you accidentally upload a file containing passwords for just 5 minutes, Google might index it.
 Even if you delete the file later, it could remain in Google's cache.

-Step 1: Check Your Digital Footprint
+Step 1: Digital Footprint Analysis

 The first step is to see everything Google knows about your domain.
 Use the site: operator without any other keywords.